Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Methodology

-Since the residuals are assumed to follow a multivariate Gaussian distribution by the model in equation \eqref{eqn:PESN} and the forecasts are calibrated, the PIT will more closely resemble a standard uniform distribution after the proposed adjustment.
+Since the residuals are assumed to follow a multivariate Gaussian distribution by the model in equation \eqref{eqn:DESN} and the forecasts are calibrated, the PIT will more closely resemble a standard uniform distribution after the proposed adjustment and under the assumption that training and validation data have the same behavior, the proposed approach leads to consistent predictions \citep{hai18}.
 Additionally, the estimated marginal standard deviations from equation \eqref{eqn:SDCalc} can then be used to generate the confidence intervals for each vector element, as will be shown in Sections \ref{sec:sim} and \ref{sec:appl}.
 The full approach is detailed in Algorithm \ref{alg:UncAdj}.

-Finally, the vector of standardized residuals $\widetilde{\bs{R}}_{j,w}=\left(\widetilde{R}^{(1)}_{j}(w),\ldots, \widetilde{R}^{(n_\ell)}_{j}(w)\right)$ is assumed to have a multivariate $n_{\ell}$-dimensional normal distribution across vector elements represented as:
+Finally, the vector of standardized residuals $\widetilde{\mb{R}}_{j,w}=\left(\widetilde{R}^{(1)}_{j}(w),\ldots, \widetilde{R}^{(n_\ell)}_{j}(w)\right)$ is assumed to have a multivariate $n_{\ell}$-dimensional normal distribution across vector elements represented as:

-i.e., the $\widetilde{\bs{R}}_{j,w}$ are independent and identically distributed across $j=1,\ldots, n_{\ell}$ and $w=1,\ldots, n_w$ with correlation matrix $\textbf{C}$.
+i.e., the $\widetilde{\mb{R}}_{j,w}$ are independent and identically distributed across $j=1,\ldots, \tau$ and $w=1,\ldots, n_w$ with correlation matrix $\textbf{C}$.
 In this work, we use a penalized non-parametric method to generate sparse estimates of \textbf{C} in the simulation study in Section \ref{sec:sim}, and a parametric model for the spatial application in Section \ref{sec:appl}.